plabayo/tokio-graceful/README.md

 nothing built in as this allows us to keep the API and source code simpler, and on top of that gives us the freedom to change some internal details in the future without having to continue to support this usecase.

+Related to this is the usecase where you might want to early exit in case on of your critical background tasks exited (with or without an error), e.g. one of your server tasks.
+See [the `examples/hyper_panic.rs`](https://github.com/plabayo/tokio-graceful/tree/main/examples/hyper_panic.rs) on how to do that.
+That same approach is what you would do for shutting down from within a task, except that you might use `notify` instead of `oneshot`, or something similar.

 > Could you make a video explaining why you made this crate, how to use it and how it works?